 Give the Team Room to Experiment and Learn

 In order to generate value, a product has to offer something new; it has to innovate to a greater or lesser extent.
 To help your product create value in the future, the team requires time to learn their skills and to investigate new technologies and tools.
 But this is unlikely to happen if you expect that people work new features all the time.

 Fully Participate in the Meetings

-This might seem like a trivial piece of advice, but I’ve seen my fair share of product people who half-heartedly participated in meetings with the development team.
+This might seem like a trivial piece of advice, but I’ve seen my fair share of product people who half-heartedly attended meetings with the development team.
 Therefore, come prepared to a meeting and fully participate—silence your phone, put away your laptop and tablet—or don’t attend.

 In a Scrum context, the two most important meetings for product managers and product owners are usually sprint planning and sprint review.
-You should always aim to be present at these meetings and do the necessary prep work, such as, prioritising the product backlog and refining user stories for sprint planning or inviting the right people and selecting the right product validation technique for the review meeting.
+You should always aim to be present at these meetings and do the necessary prep work, such as prioritising the product backlog and refining user stories for sprint planning or inviting the right people and selecting the right product validation technique for the review meeting.
 But don’t facilitate the sessions.
-Let the ScrumMaster take on this role.
+Let the ScrumMaster do this job.